murchandamus/bips/bip-update-process.md

 - Refer to the proponent of a BIP as "author" throughout the document
 - The Standards Track type is superseded by the similar Specification type[^standard-track]
+- Most sections are declared optional, it is up to the author and audience to judge whether all relevant topics have been comprehensively addressed and which topics require a designated section to do so
-- Layer header is no longer restricted to Standards Track, but remains optional as it does not make sense for all BIPs[^layer]
+- Layer header is optional for Specification BIPs or Informational BIPs, as it does not make sense for all BIPs[^layer]
 - The comment system is abolished.
 Comments-URI and Comment-Summary headers are dropped from the preamble, Comments as an aspect of the process are discontinued[^comments]
 - Process BIPs are living documents that do not ossify and may be modified indefinitely
+- Titles may be up to 50 characters
 - The Discussions-To header is dropped, as it has never been used in any BIP
 - The Status field is no longer modeled around the workflow of consensus changes.
 - Status field values are reduced from nine to four: